Last Updated on June 9, 2021 by Maggie Sutton

 - Smaller Down payments – FHA home loans require a smaller down payment compared to conventional home loans.
 Borrowers only pay 3.5%-10% of their total home loan as their down payment.

 - Flexible qualification guidelines – The qualification criteria are not as strict as you find on conventional loans, and most teachers, principals, professors, and others in education can qualify.
-The main requirements with FHA is a good work and credit history.

 - Lower credit scores – FHA offers a chance at loans to people who have a low credit score and cannot get a loan from conventional lenders.

 - Assumable – FHA loans are assumable, so if you want to buy a house from someone who has not finished paying their loan, you can take over their payments instead of getting a new FHA loan.

 While all those advantages make the FHA home loan seem like a great option, there are a few things to note about FHA loans:

 - UPDATE TO VIDEO: There is now an Upfront Funding Fee of 2.25% of the total financed amount paid when you close on the loan.